manny-espinoza/Portfolio/README.md

 # Portfolio
-My Portfolio, built using Next.js, TailwindCSS, and Framer Motion.
+My Portfolio, built using Next.js, TailwindCSS, and FramerMotion.
+Deployed on Vercel.